chekwei4/Wine_Quality/README.md

 Project has turned this into a classification problem, by setting an arbitrary cutoff for [quality] at 7 or higher getting classified as 'good/1' and the remainder as 'bad/0'.

 # Objective
-Aim to detect the few good wines among an imbalanced dataset using various sampling methods belows and observe which yield better recall score for minority class.
+Aim to detect the few good wines among an imbalanced dataset by using various sampling methods below and observe which yield better recall and F1 score for minority class.

 1. Random Over Sampling